Mongolia 2023 "Ice Age Animals"

 One of the earliest scientific descriptions of an ancient rhinoceros species was made in 1769, when the naturalist Peter Simon Pallas wrote a report on his expeditions to Siberia where he found a skull and two horns in the permafrost.
 In 1772, Pallas acquired a head and two legs of a rhinoceros from the locals in Irkutsk.

-In 2012, a rhinocerotid skeleton was found in silty sand and gravel beds in a Late Pleistocene alluvial fan at a construction site in Ondorkhaan City (336 km East of Ulaan-Baatar), Khenty Province, eastern Mongolia.
+In 2012, a rhinocerotid skeleton was found in silty sand and gravel beds in a Late Pleistocene alluvial fan at a construction site in Ondorkhaan City (336 km East of Ulaanbaatar), Khenty Province, eastern Mongolia.
 The bones (54 skeletal remains) are stored in the Khenty Local Museum in Ondorkhaan.

 Many parts of the postcrania of the Mongolian skeleton resemble the postcrania of the woolly rhinoceros from La Fage in France.

 Coelodonta antiquitatis was a popular subject for Stone Age painters and sculptors.
 Images of woolly rhinoceroses are found among cave paintings in Europe and Asia, including the Khoid Tsenkher Cave in Mongolia.
-The paintings in the cave belongs to the time when the woolly rhinoceros had not yet arrived in Europes.
+The paintings in the cave belongs to the time when the woolly rhinoceros had not yet arrived in Europe.

 The East Asian Ostrich, Struthio anderssoni